ChynieceM/Reading-Notes/201/Class04/README.md

 A parameter is a value that needs to be included inside the function parenthesis in order to do it job properly.

 Parameters are sometimes called arguments.
+They are the same thing.

 ## Misc